vadimzhukov/rsschool-cv/cv.md

 ### Working project

-You can see my pet-projects at [My GitHub](https://github.com/vadimzhukov/ "GitHub link") and play the [game](https://vadimzhukov.github.io/Let-s-quizzz/ "my quiz game") with your friends!
+You can see [this project at my GitHub](https://github.com/vadimzhukov/Let-s-quizzz "GitHub link") and play the [game](https://vadimzhukov.github.io/Let-s-quizzz/ "my quiz game") with your friends!

 ****
 ## Experience & education